 The message from the makers of the Constitution and the judiciary has been clear:

 And, therein lies the most critical problem with India's judiciary.

 This elitist and closed-loop institution is disdainful of the very basis of a Republic's formation - the citizen.

 The Democratic Republic that India was conceived to be is an ideal that is at peril in the hands of the judiciary by its own formulations!

 If democracy and its character as a republic are the ideals then there needs to be a certain realization - that your idea cannot be the only dictating ideal that should be thrust upon everyone else.

-In the give and take of a Democratic Republic everyone has a set of rights which are predicated on the assumption that everyone also needs to sacrifice the ideal of unfettered and unbridled freedom that has no consequences.
+In the give and take of a Democratic Republic, everyone has a set of rights that are predicated on the assumption that everyone also needs to sacrifice the ideal of unfettered and unbridled freedom that has no consequences.
 Only when I am on board with giving up my infinite freedom to allow the voice of another, can our collective rights be promised.